 With more than 25 years in advertising and consumer marketing, Wong began her career at Young & Rubicam before joining what would become Sony Pictures Home Entertainment, where she rose to EVP of worldwide marketing in 2001 and her present position in 2006.
 Under her direction, Wong’s team has been responsible for recent breakthrough marketing campaigns including Spider-Man: Far From Home, Once Upon a Time in Hollywood, Zombieland: Double Tap, Jumanji: The Next Level, Little Women, Bloodshot and Bad Boys for Life.

 Subscribe HERE to the FREE Media Play News Daily Newsletter!

 The Power Teams

-Erin Carter, SVP, Integrated Marketing, focuses on retail marketing and distribution efforts.
+Erin Carter, SVP, Integrated Marketing, focuses on partnerships, catalog marketing, research and retail marketing.

 Paramount Home Entertainment

 Michele Bell, SVP, Worldwide Creative Services, is responsible for all of the division’s creative advertising materials.

 Brenda Ciccone, SVP, Worldwide Publicity & Communications, oversees all publicity and corporate communications for the division on a global basis.